 Spring brings to mind two things for us here at Maxwell

 So why can’t those two things live in harmony?
-When you call on a water damage restoration company, you want to make sure the products they are using are sustainable and biodegradable!
+When you call on a restoration company, you want to make sure the products they are using are sustainable and biodegradable!
 That’s why here at Maxwell, we use Benefect on all of our jobs, from a leaky roof to a flooded basement.
 The primary disinfectant is Thyme Oil, a purely botanical ingredient.

 Earth day is quickly approaching (4/22/18) and we are going to give you a list of some of our best methods and recipes to ensure a deep clean without harming the ecosystem!
 Let’s start with the green pantry basics:

 Vinegar is a super powerful, versatile cleaner that can be used diluted, for almost any surface, or undiluted for tougher jobs.
 We recommend infusing your vinegar cleaner with citrus, herbs or essential oils, so your house smells clean and not like a giant pickle!